 F3 is an amazing alternative to h2testw, that allows you to test a USB flash drive to find out if it has less capacity than it claims.

-There is a LOT of fake USB flash drives on Ebay and other stores; When you use them, they appear to be storing all your data, but when you try to retrieve it, much of it is just lost.
+There are a lot of fake USB flash drives on Ebay and other stores.
+When you use them, they appear to be storing all your data, but when you try to retrieve it, much of it is just gone.

-First you’ll need to use a modified version of F3 that you can find in this branch
+You’ll need to use a modified version of F3 that you can find in this branch.

 Download it, compile it and install it with:

 $ make $ make experimental # make install

 This is the list of materials you’ll need for the project: